 In September 2010, a two-year project began on the West Wing, creating a multistory underground structure.

-In November 2013, the White House reopened to the public after being suspended for most of 2013 due to budget constraints.
+The White House reopened to the public in November 2013 after being suspended for most of the year due to budget constraints.

 In 2013, President Barack Obama had a set of solar panels installed on the roof of the White House, marking the first time solar power was used for the president's living quarters.

-On January 27, 2015, an intoxicated man lost control of a quadcopter drone which crashed on the southeast side of White House grounds, prompting a temporary lockdown.
+On January 27, 2015, an intoxicated man lost control of a quadcopter drone, causing it to crash on the southeast side of White House grounds, prompting a temporary lockdown.

-In 2017, the Jackson Magnolia, planted by Andrew Jackson, had become too weak to stand on its own and was removed and replaced with one of its offspring.
+In 2017, the Jackson magnolia was deemed too weak to stand on its own and it was decided it should be removed and replaced with one of its offspring.

-In June 2023, fighter jets intercepted a light aircraft that violated Washington DC airspace near the White House, before it crashed in Virginia, resulting in the death of all occupants.
+In June 2023, fighter jets intercepted a light aircraft violating Washington DC airspace near the White House, before it crashed in Virginia, killing all occupants.

 In 2025, President Donald Trump oversaw the installation of an 88-foot flagpole on each lawn and a patio to replace the grass lawn of the Rose Garden.